 To arrange an initial consultation, please email email@example.com and I will be in touch with you.

 Training, qualifications & experience

-I have done a rigorous training at WPF Therapy - one of the most established institutions in the UK.
+I have done a rigorous training in Psychodynamic Psychotherapy at WPF Therapy - one of the most established institutions in the UK.
 I hold a PhD in Cultural Anthropology and have a deep interest in the areas of culture, identity, and narratives that shape out thinking.
-I'm very interested in giftedness and I'm aware how vulnerable and sensitive gifted people can be.
-I have experience with student counselling and I work with young artists at Royal College of Art.
+I have accomplished a number of Certificate courses at the Society of Analytical Psychology, including Transitions: Adolescence into Adulthood and Clinical Practice from Jungian Perspective.

 Registered / Accredited